Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 And that wasn't that.

-It was just in a means of expressing myself, a means of being able to everybody has a lot of thoughts, but how many people are able to actually put them in words in a cogent, understandable and even persuasive way.
+It was just in a means of expressing myself, a means of being able to, everybody has a lot of thoughts, but how many people are able to actually put them in words in a cogent, understandable, and even persuasive way.

-Uh and I have, over the course of my life, um I've been persuaded, I have been influenced, and my mind, in my estimation, now there might be brain scientists, neurologists who think I'm all wet, and I could be on this.
+And I have, over the course of my life, I've been persuaded, I have been influenced, and my mind, in my estimation, now, there might be brain scientists, neurologists who think I'm all wet, and I could be on this, but I think you hear they do brain exercises for people who have Alzheimer's and this sort of thing.

-I think I think there is a way to do it.
+I think there is a way to do it.

 And I know this kind of thing is possible.